The nuclear dimension of $C^*$-algebras associated to topological flows and orientable line foliations: Subtubular covers for flows without short periods

 \begin{rmk} The relation with tube dimension given in \cite[Definition~7.6]{HSWW16} is that $ \operatorname{dim}_\mathrm{tube} (\calpha) \leq d$ if and only if for any $L> 0 $ and any compact subset $K \subset Y$, there exists a subtubular cover of $K$ with width $\geq L$ and multiplicity $\leq d+1$.
 In fact, one may also use the chromatic number in place of the multiplicity in the above statement, thanks to \cite[Proposition~7.23]{HSWW16}. \end{rmk}

-We shall prove that for a flow $\calpha$ on a locally connected, locally compact and metrizable space $ Y $ with finite topological dimension, when the lower bound on the periods is not too small compared to $L$, any compact subset $K \subset Y$ possesses a subtubular cover with width $\geq L$ and multiplicity $\leq d+1$.
-For this, we will need to invoke a result by Kasprowski and R\"{u}ping (\cite[Theorem~5.3]{Kasprowski-Rueping}), which itself is an improvement of a construction of the so-called ``long thin covers" by Bartels, L\"{u}ck and Reich (\cite[Theorem~1.2, Proposition~4.1]{BarLRei081465306017991882}).
-Since we are dealing with a simplified situation, we shall give a somewhat different formulation of their theorem that is sufficient for our purposes, cf. Remark~\ref{rmk:KRcoverbytubes-differences}.
+We shall prove that for a flow $\calpha$ on a locally connected, locally compact and second countable Hausdorff space $ Y $ with finite topological dimension, when the lower bound on the periods is not too small compared to $L$, any compact subset $K \subset Y$ admits a subtubular cover with width $\geq L$ and multiplicity $\leq d+1$.
+For this, we will need to invoke a result by Kasprowski and R\"{u}ping (\cite[Theorem~5.2]{Kasprowski-Rueping}), which itself is an improvement of a construction of the so-called ``long thin covers" by Bartels, L\"{u}ck and Reich (\cite[Theorem~1.2, Proposition~4.1]{BarLRei081465306017991882}).
+Since we are dealing with a simplified situation, we shall give a somewhat different formulation of their theorem that is sufficient for our purposes; see Remark~\ref{rmk:KRcoverbytubes-differences}.

-\begin{thm}[cf.~{\cite[Theorem~5.3]{Kasprowski-Rueping}}] Let $Y$ be a locally compact and metrizable space with a continuous action $\Phi$ by $\mathbb{R}$.
+\begin{thm}[See {\cite[Theorem~5.2]{Kasprowski-Rueping}}] Let $Y$ be a locally compact metrizable space with a continuous action $\calpha$ by $\mathbb{R}$.
 Let $L$ be a positive number.
-Then there is a collection of open tubes of multiplicity at most $5 (\operatorname{dim}(Y) + 1)$ satisfying the property that for any point $y \in Y_{>20L}$, there is an open tube in this collection containing $\Phi_{[-L, L]}(y)$.
+Then there is a collection of open tubes of multiplicity at most $5 \operatorname{dim}^{\!+1}(Y)$ satisfying the property that for any point $y \in Y_{>20L}$, there is an open tube in this collection containing $\calpha_{[-L, L]}(y)$.

 \end{thm}